AinTunez/DarkScript3/MattScript.md

 statements when determining how many lines to skip**, so do not use function calls unless you double-check the compilation preview to make sure skip offsets do not get messed up.

+These are hacks for now, so try not to rely on them too heavily, as proper less hacky features may take their place.